yegorsokolov/MT5/README.md

       chosen hyperparameters are tracked with MLflow.
 Any improvements are written back to `config.yaml` and logged under `logs/config_changes.csv`.
    2. To view experiment history run `scripts/mlflow_ui.sh` and open `http://localhost:5000`.
-14. **Upload artifacts** –
+14. **Upload artifacts** – the runtime bootstrap launches the hourly artifact synchroniser automatically (set `START_ARTIFACT_SYNC=0` to disable it).
-    1. Start `python scripts/hourly_artifact_push.py` in a separate window.
-This script mirrors `logs/`, `checkpoints/` and analytics outputs into `synced_artifacts/` before committing them every hour so history is archived automatically.
-Use Windows Task Scheduler to launch it at logon for unattended operation.
-    2. If pushes fail interactively, run `git credential-manager configure` or `gh auth login` once to cache GitHub credentials for the service account.
+    Ensure `GITHUB_TOKEN` or the appropriate credentials are available in the environment so `scripts/sync_artifacts.py` can push updates.
+If pushes fail interactively, run `git credential-manager configure` or `gh auth login` once to cache GitHub credentials for the service account.
+You can still run `python scripts/hourly_artifact_push.py` manually when building custom

-15. **Keep it running** –
-    1. Create scheduled tasks that start both `python -m mt5.realtime_train` and the hourly artifact uploader whenever the VPS boots or a user logs in.
-With these tasks enabled the bot and artifact push service run indefinitely.
+    automation.

+15. **Keep it running** – create a scheduled task or systemd service that calls `python -m mt5` when the VPS boots.
+The runtime bootstrap handles terminal launches, artifact uploads and dashboard start-up so no companion scripts are required.

 ### Automatic self-updates